What to expect when you call NABS Advice Line

 Our standard response time is within 48 hours.
-As you can imagine, at times during the pandemic, this has been a little longer than we would have liked, but our aim is to get back to you as quickly as we can.
+We aim to get back to you within 24 hours if we can.

 Keep us in mind if you ever feel that you need some support.
 We’re here to provide a listening ear, no matter what you’re going through.

 NABS friendly and supportive Advice Line team is here to give you confidential and empathetic support.
 Call 0800 707 6607 or email email@example.com